Entry Fee: $56

 - Best Multimedia Package

-An in-depth multimedia package that uses a combination audio, video, still photography, graphics, and/or animation in telling a story.
+An in-depth multimedia package that uses a combination of audio, video, still photography, graphics, and/or animation in telling a story.
 Specific elements will be judged as well as how well the elements work together in telling the story.
 No time limit.

 - Multimedia Journalist of the Year

 This is a portfolio based category that recognizes individual excellence in producing visual stories online.
 Enter a minimum of 3 (three) and a maximum of 5 (five) pieces.
 Judges will pick the candidate with the best portfolio.
 Entries can range from visual stories and multimedia packages to websites.
 Entries must include the bylines and roles of everyone who contributed to each of the stories, as well as a detailed explanation of what percentage of the piece was shot, produced and edited by the entrant.
 At least 3 of the pieces entered in this category must have been entered in other categories in the Digital Storytelling Contest.
 No time limit.

 The Digital Storytelling Committee reserve the right to move entries into more appropriate categories if the entrant agrees, or disqualify entries they feel don’t abide by the rules or meet the standards set forth in the bylaws of the WHNPA.
 Judges may also choose not to award a 1st, 2nd, and 3rd place if there are not enough qualified entries per category.
 Ultimately, we want to create a fair contest that recognizes the best work in our field.

 All questions about the Digital Storytelling contest can be directed to [email protected]